 (note: I think "Masonite" is a trademarked brand name for a certain product, and I know "Velcro" is.
 I hope they don't mind me using their names generically in this fashion!)

 The Masonite or hardboard type of frame works well if you are covering the entire face of a speaker, with perhaps a nice piece of wood trim around left showing around the edge.
 The trim can be designed to stick out the same amount as the masonite, with cloth, for a clean look.
 If you seriously want to re-create the "vintage EPI" look, a small brass rail inside the trim is de rigeur, of course!

 Once you have decided on a frame style, it is time to pick some cloth to finish them off nicely.
-It is usually best to paint the frames black so they do not show through the cloth later.
+It is usually best to paint the frames black (or a neutral shade similar to the cloth you have chosen) so they do not show through the cloth later.

-Cloth can be easy or difficult to find, depending on your luck.
-A few electronics suppliers have it for sale on line.
+Cloth can be easy or difficult to find, depending on what you want.
+The usual suspects have black grill cloth for sale on line, and some have better material than others.
 Some fabric stores actually have black "grill cloth" in stock, which is handy.
 Go to a fabric store and ask.
 If they don't have grill cloth, "single knit polyester" works well and is usually available in a small variety of attractive or garish colors as well as your basic black.

 Whatever your browsing leads you to, grill cloth should exhibit two features: one, it should stretch quite well in both directions, so you can attach it to your frames nice and tightly, sag and wrinkle free; and two, it should be easy to "blow through" (I know this experiment can seem a bit gross, but you'll get over it).
 This is to determine if it will be reasonably transparent to sound.